Louvain-la-Neuve Cyclotron: Brutalism

-While the city centre of Louvain-la-Neuve is built with only a nod to brutalist tendencies, the Eastern part of the city, which was first in the city's chronological development, is of clear brutalist architecture.
+While the centre of Louvain-la-Neuve is built with only a nod to brutalist tendencies, the eastern part of the town, which was first in the town's chronological development, has clearly brutalist architecture.
 The Cyclotron's off-centre position allowed architect Roger Bastin "to escape the Louvain-la-Neuve style where Wanlin's Walloon brick, slate roofs, snuff boxes and wooden frames dominate".

 The "Blanc de Bierges" concrete pavement.

 The Cyclotron's buildings are very representative of the brutalist style, characterized by facades of uncoated raw concrete, whose surfaces often have a texture inherited from formwork wood, leading to raw formwork concrete, retaining the mark of the wooden boards used for molding, their grain and their joint lines.

-The pavement of the paths surrounding the Cyclotron is made of white concrete pavers known as "Blanc de Bierges", a type of paving stone found throughout the city of Louvain-la-Neuve and that has marked its urban landscape.
+The pavement of the paths surrounding the Cyclotron is made of white concrete pavers known as "Blanc de Bierges", a type of paving stone found throughout Louvain-la-Neuve and that has marked its urban landscape.